 Water is one of the most important factors of life on earth.
 Water is a precious resource for human survival; without it, we would not be able to live for over three days.
 Climate change affects water in two ways: an increase in temperature and a decrease in rainfall.
 Increased temperature leads to increased ocean evaporation, which increases the rate at which water evaporates from land into the atmosphere, thus worsening drought conditions in areas with no rainfall, like Pakistan.
 A decrease in rainfall leads to decreased water storage, causing droughts which can lead to crop failure or even starvation if food reserves are unavailable or destroyed because of natural disasters such as floods or earthquakes.

 The current situation

 Climate change is a global issue, but it will impact the lives of Pakistanis in many ways.
 It is not just about the melting glaciers and rising sea levels.
-Climate change will impact our food security, water resources, health care, public health and education system.
+Climate change will affect our food security, water resources, health care, public health and education system.
 The future of Pakistan is at stake, and we need to prepare for this challenge as early as possible.
 Our government has taken steps towards climate change mitigation.
 The National Adaptation Programme of Action (NAPA) was approved in 2015, and its implementation started in 2017 with a budget allocation of Rs 1 billion per year for five years (2017-2022).
 However, many challenges still need to be addressed: Climate change mitigation requires a long-term vision and commitment from all stakeholders because it requires changes in lifestyle and development models that cannot be achieved overnight.
-It needs time, effort, money and commitment from every citizen of Pakistan.
+Every citizen of Pakistan needs time, effort, money and commitment.